Mingding Doctrine

 (40:10)

 2. I am currently serving a sister, and the establishment of the pastoral relationship has been quite bumpy.
 What should I do to push it forward?
-Specific situation: After serving for a few months, I recently started to lead her in healing and deliverance, and exorcism.
-Currently, the idea of "no need to listen to you" is quite obvious.
-Some basic requirements for new believers' training and the development of learning habits, such as attending meetings on time and taking notes, she repeatedly ignores after I ask her to do them, and only moves after being pushed a few times.
-I want to understand if she has encountered any difficulties.
-After listening to her description, they are all problems that can be solved, but she stubbornly believes that there is no way to solve them, and she cannot listen to other teachings.
+Specific situation: After serving for a few months, I recently started to lead her in healing, deliverance, and casting out demons.
+Currently, the idea of "I don't need to listen to you" is quite obvious.
+Some basic requirements for new believer training and the development of learning habits, such as attending meetings on time and taking notes, she repeatedly ignores after being asked to do so, and only moves after being pushed a few times.
+When I want to understand if she has encountered difficulties, her descriptions are all problems that can be solved, but she stubbornly believes that there is no way to solve them, and she does not listen to other teachings.
 I can feel that she does not want to follow the growth path designed by the church and prefers to follow her own preferences.
 I think this is related to her not agreeing with our pastoral relationship.
 How can we truly establish a relationship next?

 (46:15)